heimrichhannot/contao-news-relocate-bundle/README.md

 | Name                    | Description                                                                                                 |
 |-------------------------|-------------------------------------------------------------------------------------------------------------|
 | GenerateArticleUrlEvent | Dispatched before the article url is searched in the sitemap url list to be removed.
 Allows modify the url. |

+## Footnote

+Relocated news are currently not removed from news lists as the hooks to do such things are very limited.
+You can filter them in your count and fetch items hook by adding `"tl_news.relocate = 'none'"` to the model columns array.